MikeTheTux/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 - `{"ack":"confirmation message"}` ... in case of success
 - `{"err":"error message"}`        ... in case of error

+The reaction of the Guntamatic Heating System can be monitored via the corresponding data channel.
+E.g. `programHc1` if you triggered `controlHeatCircProgram1`.
+The data channel gets updated with the next cyclic update (according to the `refreshInterval` configuration).

 ### Monitoring Channels

 The Binding dynamically generates Channels, derived from the data provided from the actual Guntamatic Heating System.